CristianBuca/The-Aunans/README.md

 ## **Design**

+The design of the app is consistent with other major apps that a World of Warcraft player might be already familiar with.
+It provides synergy with web apps like [World of Warcraft Armory](https://worldofwarcraft.com/en-gb/), [WoWProgress](https://www.wowprogress.com/guild/eu/darksorrow/The+Aunans), [Raider IO](https://raider.io) and [Warcraft Logs](https://www.warcraftlogs.com) while funneling information relevant to the site owner's to the user.
+The dark tone with high contrasts was chosen to cater to gamers who by default will gravitate to "night-mode" options on apps as they will usually avoid bright areas due to reflections in their displays while gaming.

+The app is fully responsive to different devices and information is contextualised based on screen sizes.
+On small devices, overload of visual data is avoided by hiding some extra details and information while keeping only the most important features.
+Landing Page displays only heroic achievement, Leadership Section only displays the guild leader and History Section provides brief history of the guild's early days.
+Secondary achievements on Guild Info Page are readuced from 6+2 achievements on large screens to 4+3 on medium screens to 2 on small screens.
+On larger devices aditional content populates it's features like a comic strip on Landing Page and aditional Achievemnt banners; Guild Info Page shows First Officer's avatar also and History Section will have further breakdown of the guild's past for every game expansion.

+Sections on all pages were implemented using Bootrap grid thus columns re-arrange based on the width of the device the user is using to maximise the use of screen realty and provide a better user experience.

 ### **Colour Scheme**

 The colour scheme is based on The Aunans' banner colours and the colours representive of the faction they belong to.